Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 This bash script creates a workspace `/projects/bddt/${USER}/btree_chromo_workspace`.
 It also copies the `examples` directory into the workspace, which contains example input and output files for **btree_chromo**.

-**Running btree_chromo via non-interactive job**
+**Running our simulations**

-Alternatively, we can run our btree_chromo simulation via a bash script that submits a job to Delta such that it runs non-interactively.
+We will run our btree_chromo simulation via a bash script that submits a job to Delta such that it runs non-interactively.
 This has the advantage over the interactive session in that it will perform all the same commands above, while not putting you into the Apptainer shell (the command-line interface within the container).

 You will still obtain output in the folder `/projects/bddt/${USER}/btree_chromo_workspace` in the file `full_model.lammpstrj` but you will no longer get the continous output stream from btree_chromo clogging up your terminal.